OpenMW/openmw/docs/source/manuals/openmw-cs/record-types.rst

 Ingredient
    Objects required to create potions in an apparatus.
 Each ingredient can hold up to four alchemical effects.
+In the wild, containers with *Organic Container* enabled are used to represent plants from which the ingredient can be gathered and will periodically respawn.

 Item Levelled List
    A list of items that can spawn in a container when the player opens it.